 This month I found myself in a client meeting where plans for an ‘intranet sprint’ were discussed.

-I’d never heard of an internet sprint before the meeting (I was slightly disappointing to discover that no trainers were involved).
+I’d never heard of an intranet sprint before the meeting (I was slightly disappointed to discover that no trainers were involved).

 But it struck me afterwards that it was part of a whole new terminology that I’d become immersed in over the past 12 months since starting at RED Publications.
 And it’s been a whirlwind year.

 Before RED I was a freelance journalist writing for national newspapers and magazines.
 Plenty of transferrable skills – I’m still a writer – but I was totally new to the world of internal comms; pitching to the features desk of The Guardian is quite a different ball game to writing for clients’ employee magazines and intranets.

 So here are a few things I’ve leant in my first year at RED: